Entropy production versus memory effects in two-level open quantum systems: Conclusion

 \section{Conclusion}

 In this work, we have established a precise link between two key phenomena in open quantum dynamics, i.e. memory effects and irreversibility.
 Irreversibility is quantified by entropy production, which is well understood for systems weakly coupled to an infinite bath, but still present a lack of consensus for strong coupling and finite bath situations.
 The first part of the paper was therefore dedicated to the comparison between several suggestions of entropy production definitions.
 The model we consider is a challenging situation combining a minimal bath (a single bosonic mode) with strong coupling.
-We have shown that all definitions of entropy production considered in this paper coincide at weak coupling, highlighting their relevance, while important discrepancies appear at strong coupling.
-We have also analytically shown that two definitions coincide exactly (see the proof in Appendix \ref{app:sigmaid}): the widely used definition $\sigma^{Es}$ based on the energy variation of the bath~\cite{Esposito2010}, and a definition based on the instantaneous fixed point of the map, $\sigma^{fp}$.
+We have shown that all definitions of entropy production considered in this paper coincide at weak coupling, highlighting their relevance, while important discrepancies appear at stronger coupling.
+We have also analytically shown that two definitions coincide exactly (see the proof in Appendix~\ref{app:sigmaid}): the widely used definition $\sigma^{Es}$ based on the energy variation of the bath~\cite{Esposito2010}, and a definition based on the instantaneous fixed point of the map, $\sigma^{fp}$.
 This is a surprising coincidence because, conversely to $\sigma^{Es}$, $\sigma^{fp}$ depends only on local quantities of the system.
+It should be noted that such an identity was obtained for the Jaynes-Cummings model, with the bosonic mode initially in a thermal state.
+Whether this conclusion is also valid for larger systems as long as the RWA is applied and the system $B$ is initially in a thermal state is an open question.
+Note that for the specific case of pure dephasing it was recently shown in ~\cite{Picatoste2025} that the identity is not valid.

 Regarding memory effects, many measures exist, including CP-divisibility, P-divisibility, and the BLP criterion.
 At weak coupling, they mostly coincide (see Appendix \ref{app:CPdivBLP} and \cite{Theret2025}), and we have found a very good correspondence with entropy production.
 More precisely, the dynamics is P-divisible at time $t$ if and only if entropy production is positive for all initial states.